azer/prova-retired/README.md

 **fox** is a new JavaScript testing framework running on NodeJS and browsers.
-It doesn't require config, HTML files or any such kind of ceremonies, just let's you write and run tests in such a simple and quick way.
+Assuming write NPM compatible code, it doesn't require any additional config, HTML files or any such kind of ceremonies, just let's you write and run tests in such a simple and quick way.

 ```bash